mongodb-developer/AtlasForms/README.md

 ## Coding Standards

-  - All Server Side non private functions return ok(boolena) and message(string) which should be an end user appropriate message.
+  - All Server Side non private functions return ok(boolean) and message(string) which should be an end user appropriate message.
   - variuable and function nameing are camelCase
   - Things that can fail are wrapped in try catch
   - ES6 syntax wherever possible
+  - Multiline comments should be in a single multiline-comment
+  - Use TODO: for things we need to get back to
+  -

 ## Questions
   - What shoudl _id look like, I like the idea of sequences and a fixed format TBH, if we are linking this matters